precidiatom/ACIT1420_final/ReadMEpls.txt

 Press Close after each image.

 The hazard image and the food bowl on the bottom corners can be clicked.
-Press Close after each image.
+Hover over food bowl to attract the cat, click to let cat eat Press Close after each image.

 Press the bra in the header to return to the navigation page.